cbur24/sentinel-1-hackathon/README.md

 > To **open Jupyterlab** within the vscode session (if you perfer that IDE), in the terminal run `jupyter lab --no-browser --NotebookApp.token=''`, and jupyter lab will open in a seperate browser tab.
 Note, you may have to **disable any pop-up blockers** in your browser.

 > [!WARNING]
-> This repository is public, so anyone with a GitHub account can launch it in Codespaces using the button above.
 > When you open a Codespace, the compute time is billed to **your own GitHub account** (using your free monthly allowance or any paid plan you may have).
+> [Free users](https://docs.github.com/en/billing/concepts/product-billing/github-codespaces) get 120 compute hours per month.
+The compute size set up for this repo is **4 cores, 16GB RAM, 15GB of storage.** On a free account, this means you have 30 free hours of usage per month.

 To instead use your own environment, follow the instructions below.